The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/5-middleware-static-assets.md

 ```
 {% endhint %}

-Seems like a lot of code, right?
 Now, imagine that your application has hundreds of static assets!
 You would need an endpoint and controller for every file you'd want to serve.

 ### `express.static()` Middleware